drBenway/pixi-vn-wiki/start/ink.md

 This language is very simple to learn, you can learn the basics in a few minutes.
 Go on [ink website](https://www.inklestudios.com/ink/) to learn more about it.

-## Start using Ink in Pixi'VN
+## Start using Ink in Pixi’VN

 If you have not created a project yet then it is recommended to use the [template](/start/getting-started.md#project-initialization) and select a template that is based on ink.

-Otherwise to add ink to your Pixi'VN project you need to install the `@drincs/pixi-vn-ink` package.
+Otherwise to add ink to your Pixi’VN project you need to install the `@drincs/pixi-vn-ink` package.

 ```bash
 # npm